 ACG 4101 Financial Accounting I (AC) (3).
 Underlying concepts and ethical, regulatory and business environment of financial reporting with emphasis on measurement, analysis and interpretation of income, cash flows and financial position.
-Prerequisites: MAC 2233, ACG 3301 or equivalent with "C" or higher, successful completion of entrance exam, 60 credits earned, 2.50 GPA.
+Prerequisites: A grade of "C" or higher in MAC 2233 and ACG 3301 or equivalent, successful completion of entrance exam, 60 credits earned, 3.0 GPA.

 ACG 4111 Financial Accounting II (AC) (3).
 Underlying concepts and ethical, regulatory, and business environment of financial reporting with emphasis on measurement, analysis and interpretation of financial position.
 Prerequisites: A grade of "C" or higher in ACG 4101, 60 credits earned.